tustin2121/James_Somerton_Transcripts/_videos/iJ3M_DhPlI0.md

 > <mark>"If you want to be against McCarthy, boys, you've got to either be a communist or a c*cksucker."</mark>

 <mark>When proof of communist activity was absent,</mark> <mark>McCarthy allegedly used guilt by association</mark> <mark>by equating communism and homosexuality with mental instability.</mark> <mark>The general public and even politicians had a common view that gays and communists</mark> <mark>were both morally weak, or psychologically disturbed.
-As well as Godless and destructive to traditional families.</mark>
+As well as godless and destructive to traditional families.</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.wiki_lavender at="History, ¶ 6" %}>